 \section{A Unified Theory of Ensemble Diversity}

 Ensemble ``diversity'' is a popular, but variously defined idea.
-Bias and variance, on the other hand, are clear-cut and precisely defined.
-It therefore makes sense to build stronger bridges between the two.
+Bias and variance are clear-cut, and precisely defined.
+It makes sense to build stronger bridges between the two.
 Our approach is exactly this, revealing diversity as a {\em hidden dimension} in the bias-variance decomposition of an ensemble.
-We argue that diversity should be considered in exactly the same manner as bias/variance---simply another aspect of the model fitting process.
-We first describe how the ideas apply to the squared loss, then generalise it to other losses.
+We argue that diversity can be considered in exactly the same way as bias/variance---simply another quantifiable aspect of model fitting.